Bo-Yu-Columbia/Market-Simulator-Using-GAN/README.md

 ```

-We compare our SigCGAN with several baselines including: TimeGAN, RCGAN, GMMN(GAN with MMD).
+We compare SigCGAN with several baselines including: TimeGAN, RCGAN, GMMN(GAN with MMD) with different training methods.

 ## Training